 Remember, if it's working for you, keep on

-doing it -- and if it ain't broke, don't try to
+If it ain't broke, don't try to fix it.

 As always, thanks for reading and have a

 great day.
 If you train today, make it a